opsfolio/docs.opsfolio.com/src/content/docs/surveilr/disciplines/qa.md

 - Execute test cases manually.
 - Document the results of each test execution.

+#### Using `surveilr` for Policy Compliance and Evidence Capture
-The next step is to use `surveilr` to ensure compliance with these policies by [gathering evidence](/surveilr/disciplines/software-engineer#evidence-gathering-with-surveilr).
+The next step is to use `surveilr` to ensure compliance with these policies by [capturing evidence](/surveilr/disciplines/software-engineer#capturing-compliance-evidence-with-surveilr).
 After gathering evidence, `surveilr` captures the machine's operating system information and stores it in the [device](/surveilr/reference/db/surveilr-state-schema/device) table.

 #### SQL Query for Verification of Manual Test Execution